Locations:

 • Lightly apply moisturizer like aloe vera gel to keep your heat-damaged skin hydrated.

-• Protect the burn with a dry cloth, nonstick bandage, cling film or plastic wrap so that it doesn’t get further irritated.
+• Protect the burn with a dry cloth, nonstick bandage, cling film or plastic wrap so it doesn’t get further irritated.

 • Use over-the-counter pain medication like ibuprofen (Advil®) or acetaminophen (Tylenol®) for relief.